React SDK quickstart

 - Click Create new event.

-- For the Event Key, enter purchase and click Create Event.
-(You want to know whether the new sorting flag helps customers figure out what to buy, so track whether the user makes a purchase after they were shown the products in a new order.)
+- (Optional) Enter a Description.
+You will want to know whether the new sorting flag helps customers figure out what to buy, so track whether the user makes a purchase after they were shown the products in a new order.

 - Click Add Metric.

-- Leave the default "Off" variation as a control.
-Select the "On" variation you configured in a previous step:
+- Leave the default Off variation as a control.
+Select the On variation you configured in Part 2:

 Note

-You are not limited to two variations; you can also create A/B/ tests with multiple variations.
-For example:
+You are not limited to two variations; you can also create A/B tests with multiple variations.

 5. Run the A/B test

 .
-Output appears in the browser similar to the following, along with the confirmation boxes giving you the option to pretend to purchase or not:
+Output displays in the browser similar to the following, along with the confirmation boxes giving you the option to pretend to purchase or not:

 Flag on.
 User number 103512 saw flag variation: on and got products sorted by: popular_first config variable as part of flag rule: experiment